Hamid-telco-ai/xapp-rmr-rts-demo/README.md

 This repository is intentionally different from the **type-based routing** version.

-### Type-based routing demo
+### Type-based routing
-- request route is explicit: `mtype=10000 -> hello-b`
+- Request route is explicit: `mtype=10000 -> hello-b`
-- reply route is also explicit: `mtype=10001 -> hello`
+- Reply route is also explicit: `mtype=10001 -> hello`
-- bidirectional flow depends on a predefined static return route
+- Bidirectional flow depends on a predefined static return route

-### RTS demo (this repo)
+### RTS-based
-- request route is explicit: `mtype=10000 -> hello-b`
+- Request route is explicit: `mtype=10000 -> hello-b`
-- reply route is **not explicitly mapped back to `hello`**
+- Reply route is **not explicitly mapped back to `hello`**
 - `hello-b` uses **`rmr_rts_msg()`** to return the response to the original sender
-- reply delivery depends on the sender identity carried in the incoming RMR message, exposed in this demo as:
+- Reply delivery depends on the sender identity carried in the incoming RMR message, exposed in this demo as:

 ```text
 src=hello.ricxapp:4560